Stick 'Em Up

 Placement is Key

-Even though tools and methods vary today there's a kinship with these paper slips.
-Just as senjafuda practitioners carefully chose their placement in temples and shrines, street artists consider how their work interacts with the urban surroundings.
+Even though tools and methods vary in today's street art scene there's a kinship with these paper slips.
+Just as senjafuda practitioners carefully chose their placement in temples and shrines, contemporary street artists consider how their work interacts with the urban surroundings.
 Both transform public spaces through art, choosing locations that give their work maximum impact and meaning.

-With senchafuda the shrine tag is supposed to be positioned as high as possible to maximize it's visibility or to protect it from sunlight and corrosion and make it last longer.
+With senjafuda the shrine tag is supposed to be positioned as high as possible to maximize it's visibility or to protect it from sunlight and corrosion.
 One of the no-no rules is to tag over an existing patch.
-A law of the land that is well established in today's graffitit scene as well.
+A law of the land that is established in today's graffitit scene as well.

 Back to blog